 Companies specialising in travel insurance for pre-existing conditions

+Volume insurers are set up selling simple products in large numbers and will decline cover altogether to many people with existing conditions.
+They will of course suggest “partner” firms who can quote – but do shop around.
 There are a number of companies specialising in travel insurance for patients with pre-existing medical conditions.
-The following companies have been used by Vasculitis UK members and we have received good reports on their services and conditions.
-Patients are advised to shop around for the best deals.
+The companies listed below have been used by Vasculitis UK members and we have received good reports on their services and conditions.
+Prices vary a lot, so shopping around is well worth the effort.

 Vasculitis UK is always pleased to hear the personal experiences of members using other companies.
 Also, if you use the services of any of the companies mentioned below we would be pleased to hear of your experience with them and whether you would recommend the service provided.

 Please note: Vasculitis UK are not recommending any of the following and do not have any links with these insurance providers.
 These details are given in good faith and for information only.

 payingtoomuch.com (in conjunction with the Daily Telegraph) offer a comparison of insurance offerings.

 Medicaltravelcompared.co.uk – price comparison for those with existing conditions

 Fit2Travel – make a feature of accepting existing conditions

 Staysure: Cover for pre-existing medical conditions up to age 85. www.staysure.co.uk/travel-insurance Phone 0843 249 7656.